dpuyda/scheduling/README.md

 Implementing a work-stealing deque is not an easy task.
 The Chase-Lev deque [[4]](#4), [[5]](#5) is one of the most commonly used implementations of such a deque.
 The original C11 implementation of the Chase-Lev deque [[5]](#5) uses atomic thread fences without associated atomic operations.
-When compiling with a thread sanitizer, GCC 13 issues a warning saying that ‘atomic\_thread\_fence’ is not supported with ‘-fsanitize=thread’.
+When compiling with a thread sanitizer, GCC 13 issues a warning saying that `atomic_thread_fence` is not supported with `-fsanitize=thread`.
 Thread sanitizers may produce false positives when atomic thread fences are used.
 For example, when using the Taskflow implementation of the work-stealing deque, the thread sanitizer detects data races in the solution suggested in this paper.
 The Taskflow implementation of the deque contains the following lines of code: